 - Type: common - Description: Determines if the visualization script of a data field with the annotation visualization should be executed even if the field is empty.
-By default, the visualization script is only executed if the field contains a value. - Values: - true / false: Set "true" if the field visualization script should be executed even if the field is empty. - This annotation is only applied for the scripted field visualization in the Web Client, not in CM/Track V2.
+By default, the visualization script is only executed if the field contains a value. - Values: - true / false: Set "true" if the field visualization script should be executed even if the field is empty.

+This annotation is applied for scripted field visualization both in the Web Client and CM/Track V2.